Why take a workation?

 #1.
 First, pick a place surrounded by nature.
 My favorite spots are Marin County in the woods or by the beach somewhere in the world like my parent’s winter home on Amelia Island in northern part of Florida.
 When you take a workation somewhere close to trees you’re able to enjoy the benefits of forest bathing, which include decreased oxidative stress and inflammation, decreased blood pressure, improved immunity, greater vigor, and a more positive outlook on life.1,2,3 I live in a concrete jungle so going somewhere with trees or the sea next to me really refreshes my senses and gives me the opportunity to unwind with the sound of waves or animals chirping around me.

 #2.
 Bring uber healthy food and beverages during your travels.
-For me that meant, bringing my favorite stuff with me in a mini cooler which included veggies and fruits from Imperfect Produce and Matcha from Breakaway Matcha, Oolong tea, and some prepared meats in these containers.
+For me that meant, bringing my favorite stuff with me in a mini cooler which included veggies and fruits from Imperfect Produce and Matcha from Breakaway Matcha.
 Whenever I travel (near or far) I tend to want to bring enough food to last me at least a day or two as you never know how much time it will take to locate a good grocery store.
 I do this whenever I go to New York or LA.
 People on planes often comment at how impressed they are that I have so much healthy fresh food.
 Plane food is pretty toxic and so is most airport food, so I bring my own.

 #3.
 Find the healthiest grocery store around you where you will be staying.
 I like enjoy the local awesomeness that new worlds offer.
 Good Earth Natural Foods is a grocery store mecca.
 I like to get their fresh poached salmon, Green River soup, homemade sauerkraut, fresh green juice, coffee with homemade almond milk, fresh cooked greens, and kale salad from the salad bar (and okay maybe a slice of their wheat free carrot cake).